 3) Shipping Review

 This is an area near and dear to my heart.
 I have been lucky enough to be in career roles where I was procuring shipping for 15 million packages a year.
 There is so much room for opportunity to make sure your shipping is optimized.
 Most subscription boxes are not time sensitive.
 I am a strong believer that customers are fine as long as you communicate when the box is shipping and the expected delivery date.
 Don’t get fooled into thinking you need to compete with Amazon on speedy delivery.
 These are two totally different business models.

 Now, if you want to have a different service used for a welcome/starter box that is one thing.
 But, if you are doing your normal renewal cycle (say it is the 15th) and ship with a USPS Consolidator that takes an extra day or two the cost savings are usually is worth it.
 The consolidator relationship is a shared one between the company that picks up and does the linehaul for your shipments and USPS who does the final mile delivery.
 This is a win-win-win for all involved.
 The carrier picking up doesn’t want to do the residential delivery and USPS doesn’t want to do the nationwide linehaul.
 USPS is already contractually going to your address to deliver mail six days a week (seven in some areas now).
 Adding these packages to the mail volume is a cheaper option.
 And that is where the third ‘win’ comes in.
 You win by getting much cheaper shipping rates vs going direct with a national carrier like UPS or FedEx.

 Lessgistics can certainly assist in this arena.
-You can use our deeply discounted consolidator rates to lower your shipping costs overnight!
+You can use our deeply discounted consolidator shipping rates to start saving money immediately!